christianfuerst/woocommerce-hive-payment-method/readme.txt

 6. Settings for this plugin within WooCommerce Payments Settings

 == Changelog ==

+= 1.0.13 - 2018-12-19 =
+* Removed direct access to properties on WC_Order and WC_Cart objects

 = 1.0.12 - 2018-12-17 =
 * Added currency symbol (STEEM/SBD) on the checkout page next to the amount that is displayed.